Zanana-med/Born2BeRoot/README.md

 ### > Linux is not what you think it is !!!!!

 You think that Linux is an entire operating system where you run commands like `ls`, `cp`, `cat`, etc. Including shell command-lines and libraries such glibc for running programs.
-But you're completely wrong my friend!
-Because here you are talking about the GNU not the Linux.
+But you're completely **wrong** my friend!
+Because you are talking about the GNU not the Linux.

-Linux is the kernel, the core of the operating system, the entire OS is named GNU/Linux which combine the Linux kernel and the GNU Project tools and utilities
+Linux is the kernel, the core of the operating system, the entire OS is named **GNU/Linux** which combine the Linux kernel and the GNU Project tools and utilities.

 <p align = "center">
 	<img src = "https://i.ibb.co/3SGWjhB/9bygum.jpg" width = "250">
 </p>

-Before diving into the Debian, Rocky and the difference between them, we need to understand those two concepts :
+Before diving into Debian, Rocky and the difference between them.
+We need to understand those two concepts :

 1. **Linux distribution :**